 - Vocal Evolution: In his earlier videos, Civvie's voice was a lot deeper.
 Around the time of the Pro Postal series, his pitch began to gradually lighten, eventually reaching his more recognizable cadence around Apocalypse Weekend and Paradise Lost.
 In canon, Civvie figures it's a result of H4MMER choking him a little while he sleeps as revenge for hitting him down the stairs.

 - We Really Do Care: Shortly after Blood's remaster came out, Civvie quickly reviewed it and lashed the remaster for its lack of polish.
 When the game updated to fix many of the stated issues, Civvie uploaded another video showing how grateful he was that the people behind the project really cared.

-- Who Even Needs a Brain?: Two quarters of Civvie's brain were extracted to power AX3 and H4MMER's systems.
+- Who Even Needs a Brain?: Two-quarters of Civvie's brain were extracted to power AX3 and H4MMER's systems.
 He's not dead, but he seems kind of perturbed by thinking about it too hard.

-- Worth It: Civvie takes a cue from a narrative device from Starship Titanic, the ability to adjust robot's behaviour to make them more compliant, as an excuse to beat up H4MMER for a bit.
+- Worth It: Civvie takes a cue from a narrative device from Starship Titanic, the ability to adjust robot's behavior to make them more compliant, as an excuse to beat up H4MMER for a bit.
 He knows he's going to pay for it but it felt good, and sure enough, damaging government property ends up being the excuse to keep him imprisoned in a later episode.

 - X Meets Y: He invokes this trope in a rather colourful way when describing the Star of Torment in his AMID EVIL video.